alaiacano/sifter-api/README.md

 # Experiment Lifecycle

-Process for creating an experiment, making some requests, and reporting reward:
+Let's walk through an example of creating an experiment, making some requests, and reporting reward.

+The goal of the experiment: Show people Three Stooges video that is Moe-centric, Larry-centric, or Curly-centric.
+Whichever stooge the people like most, we will show the most.

 First create a new experiment.
-We will use an `EpsilonGreedy` bandit with an epsilon value of 0.5, and three Arms:
+We will use an `EpsilonGreedy` bandit with an epsilon value of 0.5 (_extremely_ exploratory), and an Arm for each Stooge:

 ```bash
 curl -d '{"name":"adam", "epsilon": 0.5, "arms": ["moe", "larry", "curly"]}' -H "Content-Type: application/json" -X POST http://localhost:8888/create/epsilon_greedy | jq .